digris/service-documentation/docs/encoder.md

 ### Audioscience Cards

+#### Playbook Settings

+To enable the Audioscience configuration change the `audio_interface`settings for the respective host:

+    encoder_audio_interface: asi5211
+    encoder_asihpi_version: 4.14.03
+    encoder_audio_interface_input: analog
+    encoder_audio_interface_drift_compensation: yes

-A note on Audioscience cards:
+#### A note on Audioscience cards:

-Here some manual work is required.
+Here some manual work is eventually required.
 If used more often there should be a better way to handle this.

 The drivers (snd_asihpi) for the card [ASI5211](http://www.audioscience.com/internet/products/sound_cards/asi5111_5211.htm) come with the Debian kernel.